benjisamschlu/Subnational-5-14-MR/README.md

 used to relocate cluster  within coherent sub-national areas over time.
 To do so we also needed GPS cluster location of the DHS surveys that needed to be re-locate in coherent sub-national areas.
 Each DHS survey used in our analysis will be stored in */fbh* for Full-Birth History data.
 There will be one shapefile per country hence, */shapefiles* should include 20 folders.
-The number of data sets with cluster GPS locations depends on the country and are in */gps cluster*.
+The number of data sets containing cluster GPS locations depends on the country and are in */gps cluster*.

-In each of these three sub-directories, data associated to a given DHS surveys will have the name "IDcountryYearDHS".
-Full-Birth history data, shapefile and cluster GPS location for Ethiopian 2016 DHS survey will be in *ET2016DHS*.
+In each of these three sub-directories, data associated to a given DHS survey will have the name "IDcountryYearDHS"(i.e Full-Birth history data, shapefile and cluster GPS location for Ethiopian 2016 DHS survey will be in *ET2016DHS*).
 The latter folders contain the unzipped files downloaded from two sources ([DHS FBH with GPS location](https://dhsprogram.com/) and [shapefiles](http://spatialdata.dhsprogram.com/boundaries/#view=table&countryId=AF)).